 Emergency Wedding Gown Cleaning and Care

 Always have safety pins on hand.
 All too often someone steps on your wedding gown or you catch your wedding gown on something, and pins will get you through the day.
 Be prepared for a broken bustle loop, torn strap, or broken zipper.
-In fact, full-service bridal salons often put several safety pins into the underside of your wedding gown for just such accidents.
+In fact, full-service wedding salons often put several safety pins into the underside of your wedding gown for just such accidents.
 In a pinch you can use sticky tape or even staples, but you run the risk of damaging the fabric of your wedding gown.
 Better to avoid pinches.
 Ask your on-site wedding consultant, mom, maid of honor, favorite aunt or mistress of ceremonies to bring a handful of safety pins to the ceremony and reception.

 Know the fabric of your wedding gown.
-Your consultant at the bridal shop should be able to advise you on the fiber content and what to do in case of a spill.
+Your consultant at the wedding shop should be able to advise you on the fiber content and what to do in case of a spill.
 There should also be a care label in your wedding gown.
 When you spill something on artificial fiber, it is much easier to get rid of the stain than if you spill something on a natural fiber such as silk because natural fibers are hollow and absorb the spill.

 In either case, artificial or natural fiber, unless the spill is major and makes you uncomfortable, better leave the spot alone until you can get professional treatment for your wedding gown.
 If you must do something and the stain is blood, your own saliva is effective.
 For coffee, mud, tea or some other water-soluble stain, dab the spot gently (rubbing hard will damage the finish of your gown) with cool water and air dry.
 Club soda can also be effective.